James Birren: Career

 Birren was considered "one of the reigning pioneers of gerontology," by the American Society on Aging.
 He was instrumental in the growth and expansion of the field of gerontology in the 1950s, and his career spanned six decades.

 Birren received his PhD from Northwestern University and began his research career at the Naval Medical Research Center.
 In 1947, he joined the U.S. Public Health Service in Baltimore and did research on aging at the Gerontology unit.
 Birren attended the very first meeting of GSA, The Gerontological Society of America in 1948.
 In 1950, he joined the National Institute of Mental Health and created the first section on aging.
-In 1964, he became the Director for the Program on Aging for the National Institute on Child Health and Human Development.
+In 1964, he became the director for the Program on Aging for the National Institute on Child Health and Human Development.
 Jim moved to the University of Southern California in 1965 where he remained until 1989.
 There he was the founding director of the Ethel Percy Andrus Gerontology Center.
-In 1989, Birren moved to UCLA, where he remained as the Associate Director of the UCLA Center on Aging until he retired in 2003.
+In 1989, Birren moved to UCLA, where he remained as the associate director of the UCLA Center on Aging until he retired in 2003.

 Birren's early research had an experimental base and he studied cognitive change and aging.
 Since developing the course Guided Autobiography more than thirty years ago, he has devoted much of his time and energy in the area of autobiographical studies.

 Birren was also known for serving as a mentor and founding schools in gerontology to promote research on aging.
 In 1965, Birren moved to California to pursue a new career with The University of Southern California.
 There, he became the founding dean of the USC Davis School of gerontology.
 In this position, Birren flourished as a teacher and a mentor, offering degrees in gerontology at the undergraduate, masters, and PhD levels.
 Throughout his career, he produced over 200 PhDs in gerontology, and many of his students dedicated their careers to publishing literature in the field of gerontology.
 He also continued publishing literature in the field of gerontology.
 While the Davis School of Gerontology flourished and gained international recognition, Birren produced multiple editions of the Handbooks of Aging series, including The Handbook of Mental Health and Aging, The Handbook of Psychology and Aging, and The Handbook of Theories of Aging.
 These compilations include relevant research on the issues of aging and contributed to the development of gerontology as a science.
 One of Birren’s lasting contributions to the field is these compilations of research on aging.

 When Birren became emeritus of The University of Southern California (USC) at the age of 71 in 1989, he went on to establish another institution of gerontology.
-Birren developed the Borun Center for Gerontological Research at University of California, Los Angeles (UCLA).
-He eventually became the Associate Director of the Center for Aging at UCLA, and he continued publishing until he retired from the position in 2003.
+Birren developed the Birren Center for Gerontological Research at the University of California, Los Angeles (UCLA).
+He eventually became the associate director of the Center for Aging at UCLA and continued publishing until he retired in 2003.